 J-Serve is the Jewish service component of Youth Service America’s annual Global Youth Service Day.
 The program provides teens with the opportunity to fulfill the Jewish values of gemilut chasidim (acts of loving kindness), tzedakah (just and charitable giving), and tikkun olam (the responsibility to repair the world).

-Participants were surprised by video greetings from three prominent community leaders who shared their thoughts on the importance of an engaged, inclusive and passionate citizenry.
+At last year's event, participants were surprised by video greetings from three prominent community leaders who shared their thoughts on the importance of an engaged, inclusive and passionate citizenry.

 - Hon.
 Mitzie Hunter, Associate Minister of Finance and Regional Minister (Multiculturalism) for the Government of Ontario, shared greetings on behalf of Premier Kathleen Wynne.
 “J-Serve highlights the powerful impact that a community can have when it comes together to bring real, tangible change to people’s lives,” said Minister Hunter.
 “Not only will this day provide the opportunity for you to fulfil the Jewish values of tzedakah (charity) and tikkun olam (the responsibility to repair the world), it will allow you to bring comfort and hope to the people that you will impact today,” she continued.
 “You are the future leaders of Ontario and Canada.
 Even as young people, you can be leaders in your communities right now and that leadership starts today.”